naev/naev/docs/lore/content/index.md

 ### What is Naev?

 Naev is a game about space exploration, trade and combat.
 Players travel the galaxy and earn money by trading, fighting and performing missions.

+For more information on Naev, please see the [Naev website](https://naev.org).